muhdsaeed1/Security-System-Detector/README.md

                                                       SECURITY SYSTEM DETECTOR

 This uses OpenCV and a basic person detection model to record and save video;system seems to have various features like person detection, video storage, text notifications, arming/disarming capabilities, and activity logging.
-Below are some additional information and explanations for the installation and execution steps you've outlined:
+Below are some additional information and explanations for the installation and execution steps outlined:

 ### Installation